Qix-/tag/README.md

    --help                    shows this help message --version, -V             shows the version string --verbose, -v             verbose output

-   --plugin, -P name         plugin to use
-                             (defaults to 'system')

    --tagfile, -F filename    the filename to read as the Tagfile
                              (defaults to './Tagfile')